LuxProvide/eumaster-4-hpc-fpga/compile/compile.md

 After connecting to one of Meluxina's login node, please clone first the [oneAPI-sample](https://github.com/oneapi-src/oneAPI-samples.git) repository with the `git clone --depth 1 https://github.com/oneapi-src/oneAPI-samples.git` in your home folder.

+!!! warning "FPGA support was removed from the Intel® oneAPI Toolkits starting 2025.1"
+    Altera, originally a chipmaker acquired by Intel in 2015, was spun out as an independent company in February 2024.
+Now led by Sandra Rivera, it focuses on reconfigurable FPGA chips for data center, cloud    , industrial, and automotive applications.
+    As a consequence, if you want to use oneAPI 2025.1 examples, you will need to clone `https://github.com/altera-fpga/hls-samples`.

 Once the repository cloned, you should see the following hierarchy:

 ```bash